stdlib-js/stdlib/README.md

 ## Installation

-To install stdlib as a library or application dependency,
+To install as a library or application dependency,

 ``` bash
 $ npm install @stdlib/stdlib